The Mislaid Beringa Petroglyph

 Rock Art at Beringa

-The archaeological site of Beringa was scientifically investigated and excavated by a team of academic researchers, supervised by Prof. Tiffiny Tung in 2001.
-The results were published in Andean Past (Tung 2007b), which – in my opinion – involved a very important discovery concerning rock art that was reported at Beringa.
-This important, yet undervalued discovery was – in my opinion most inadequately – described by Tung as follows: “This small east room (Unit 2 in Sector A) also yielded three placas pintadas commingled guinea pig bones, a human hair braid, and a camelid petroglyph on the internal surface of a foundation stone, further supporting the notion that this building had a ritual function.
-No petroglyphs were observed in other structures, but they were observed on large boulders surrounding the site.”
-(Tung 2007b: 258; my emphases and addition).
-As no further information or illustrative illustrations of the “camelid” petroglyph were included in her paper, I regard this possibly very important discovery (?) to have been badly silenced, as I will explain, also clarifying the (?).
+The archaeological site of Beringa was scientifically investigated and excavated by a team of academic researchers in 2001, supervised by Prof. Tung.
+The results were published in Andean Past (Tung 2007b), which – in my opinion – involved a very important discovery concerning rock art reported at Beringa.
+This possibly important, yet probably undervalued discovery was – in my opinion inadequately – described by Tung who wrote that in Unit 2 of Sector A at Beringa a petroglyph of a camelid – executed on the internal surface of a foundation stone – had been excavated.
+The team also recorded petroglyphs on boulders near the site of Beringa (Tung 2007b: 258).
+Although no further information or illustrative illustrations of the “camelid” petroglyph were included in her paper, I regard this complex of rock art to be of importance, especially within the context of the rock art of the Majes Valley.
+However, in my opinion this important discovery seems to have been neglected by Tung in her paper, as I will explain.

-Remarkably, Tung argues that the “camelid” petroglyph discovered inside Unit 2 – Sector A supports the notion that this building had a ritual function.
-She thus ignored the possibility that the (much older?) petroglyph-stone may have been used simply as building material, like with the Warango church at Toro Grande immediately east of the enormous boulder field of Toro Muerto, which also incorporates petroglyph stones (Linares Málaga 2011: 206).
+Importantly, Tung argues that the “camelid” petroglyph discovered inside Unit 2 – Sector A supports the notion that this building had a ritual function.
+She thus overlooked the possibility that the (much older?) petroglyph-stone may have been used simply as building material, like with the Warango church at Toro Grande immediately east of the enormous boulder field of Toro Muerto, which is also said to incorporate petroglyph stones (Linares Málaga 2011: 206).
 If indeed the stone is an example of re-use of building material, the “ritual” function of the room may well be erroneous in this respect.
-If not, the ritual character is not even established with certainty.
+If not an example of re-use, the ritual character is – in my opinion – not even established with certainty.

 To me it sounds very hard to believe that a scientific, archaeological survey would not ([photo]graphically) record all items related to the investigations; thus also not all rock art manifestations.
 Why only illustrating and fully describing ‘placas pintadas’ [Tung 2007b: Fig 9] and not the petroglyphs?
 In this study I argue that a full record of the “camelid” petroglyph (said to have been discovered in Unit 2 – Sector A) would have been of crucial importance in understanding Majes rock art in general (sensu stricto and sensu lato).